nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 more technical specifications of each command.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
+Our application is loaded with sample data to help visualize how the application works.

 Want start using TrackO from scratch?
 Enter the [`clear`](#clearing-all-data-in-tracko-clear) command to remove the application's sample data.
 </div>